atecon/PanelTools/README.md

 pxmean(const series y)
 ```

-Compute mean value of `y` across all units per time period.
+Compute the mean value of `y` across all units per time period.
 Missing values are ignored for computing the mean.

 ## Parameters